thiagoasoares-byte/myggdrasil/README.md

 - Kafka-driven welcome/confirmation email flow through a consumer that reacts to signup events
 - React frontend for signup, login, profile management, and decision graph navigation

-## Product Direction

-The interface follows the product brief in [PRODUCT_DOSSIER.md](PRODUCT_DOSSIER.md):

-- Calm, reflective, and editorial rather than corporate or task-oriented
-- A tree or timeline mental model instead of a generic data table
-- Strong visual hierarchy for title, context, category, and status
-- Clear empty states that encourage the first meaningful decision
-- Accessible interactions on desktop and mobile

 ## Tech Stack

 - **Backend:** Node.js, NestJS, TypeScript, TypeORM, MySQL, Kafka